lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 The slot is taken from a selected beacon header, and the timestamp is taken from the execution block that stored the root of this header in the [EIP-4788](https://eips.ethereum.org/EIPS/eip-4788) contract.
 On-chain verification checks that this timestamp resolves, via EIP-4788, to the corresponding beacon root, and that the Merkle path includes a header node with exactly this `(slot, proposer)`.

-The slot used in the proof must not be older than 5 minutes relative to the current timestamp.
-This requirement enforces that proofs are generated for **recent** headers, which reduces the probability that the validator has exited between proof construction and top-up execution, while providing sufficient time for an off-chain agent to assemble the proof and the remaining inputs required for the top-up.
+The slot used in the proof must not be older than the `_maxRootAgeSec` parameter, which defines the maximum allowed age, in seconds, of the beacon root used to prove the validator, relative to the current timestamp.

+This requirement ensures that proofs are generated against recent headers, reducing the probability that the validator exits between proof construction and top-up execution, while still giving the off-chain agent enough time to assemble the proof and the remaining inputs required for the top-up.

 Reorganizations are not treated as a separate risk: a proof built on a reorged branch simply fails because the [EIP-4788](https://eips.ethereum.org/EIPS/eip-4788) anchor root is no longer available and the Merkle verification reverts.